Graduate Funding Opportunities

 - NICU newborn hearing screening on Wednesday afternoons

-An application is not required.
-An incoming first-year student will be offered the position.
-GTA funding is determined prior to each semester.
-Funding for subsequent semesters is not guaranteed but has historically been offered for two years with satisfactory performance in the first year.
+An application is required.
+Funding for this position is determined prior to each semester and is not guaranteed for subsequent semesters but has historically been offered for two years with satisfactory performance.

 Please note: this is a .25 FTE salaried position without health insurance benefits, but does include a tuition reduction.